nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 Displays current CAP and MCs counted into the CAP from input entered from [3.2.1](#321-add-cap-and-number-of-mcs-counted-towards-cap).

+Example of display on CAP and total MCs counted towards CAP:

 ````
 Please choose which action you would like to do and enter the number:
 [1] --- Add CAP and Number of MCs graded taken